3manuek/3manuek.github.io/_posts/2017-02-18-postgres-10-logrep-y-part.markdown

 The full feature is not entirely commited and is expected to count with a `WITH COPY DATA` option at subscription event creation in order to synchronize data from source.
-Currently, the patch has some bugs and is in process of review ^[1](https://www.postgresql.org/message-id/56f3ec6f1989c738a0fa865b13d25761@xs4all.nl).
+Currently, the [patch has some bugs and is in process of review][6].

 Although the whole topic is interesting, everything related to Logical Decoding will be ommited on this article.
-You can do more than just Postgres to Postgres _replication_.
+You can do more than just Postgres-to-Postgres _replication_.

 ## Partitioning